Edwards-R/redlist_docs/process_overview.md

 Criterion B2 is used in the assessment, under `raw data` (see [model assessment](./model_assessment.md#raw-data)).
 However, B2 is not applicable to the [Bayesian occupancy model](./model.md#bayesian-occupancy-trend).
 As such, B2 *is* reported for the `raw data` model, but *not* reported for the `Bayesian occupancy` model.

 The primary reason for this modification is to drastically reduce the clutter of inapplicable results caused by the use of multiple models.
-The process also follows standard heirarchical design practices to avoid over-creation of null results.
+The process also follows standard hierarchical design practices to avoid over-creation of null results.

 The model-assessment process can be found in the [model assessment](./model_assessment.md) document.